zzx66699/JavaScript/Primitive types/number.md

 // Built-in constants
 x = Math.PI;

-// Generate a random number between 0 and 1
-x = Math.random();
+// It will return a pseudorandom floating-point number between 0 (inclusive), and 1 (exclusive). x = Math.random();
 ```